Practice Area

 Even if your case was dismissed, the arrest still shows on your record.
 Sealing removes it entirely.
 Once sealed, you can legally answer “No” when asked if you’ve ever been arrested.

-Who qualifies: Cases that were dismissed, acquitted, never filed, where the statute of limitations expired, or resolved through diversion.
+Who qualifies: Cases that were dismissed, acquitted, never filed, where the statute of limitations expired, or resolved through diversion — including PC 1001.95 misdemeanor diversion and PC 1001.36 Mental Health Diversion.
+Sealing under PC 851.91 is the standard back-end step after a successful diversion.

 Proposition 47 reclassified certain felonies as misdemeanors.
 If you were convicted of a qualifying felony — petty theft, shoplifting, forgery under $950, simple drug possession — you can petition for retroactive reduction.